jeena/catdog/report.md

 ![Canny on a photo from Wikipedia](https://jeena.net/images/2013/catdog/canny.jpg)

-It basically reduces noise with a gausian filter and then finds the intentisty gradians of the image with help of some trigonometry.
+It basically removes noise with a gausian filter and then finds the intentisty gradians of the image with help of some trigonometry.

 I did not implement the algorithm myself, instead I used the [OpenCV implementation](http://docs.opencv.org/doc/tutorials/imgproc/imgtrans/canny_detector/canny_detector.html).